The Need for Changing MAC Address

 sudo ip link set <interface_name> down

-Example: sudo ip link set wlp0s20f3 down
+sudo ip link set wlp0s20f3 down

 2.2 Change the MAC Address

-Change to a random MAC address:
+Change to a completely random MAC address:

 sudo macchanger -r <interface_name>

-Or change to a specific MAC address:
+Change to a specific MAC address:

 sudo macchanger -m XX:XX:XX:XX:XX:XX <interface_name>